'Breathing New Life Into Computers!'

 How much downtime can your business withstand without severely impacting the customer or the financial integrity of the enterprise or that of the customer?

-PCCMI will conduct a risk assessment of the enterprise as a whole or any segment you desire.
+PCCM will conduct a risk assessment of the enterprise as a whole or any segment you desire.
 The weak links will be identified and a mitigation action plan prepared.
-Implementation can be done by your company, PCCMI or both.
-Call to set-up a free consultation to discuss your concerns and how PCCMI can be of assistance at: 585-586-3560
+Implementation can be done by your company, PCCM or both.
+Call to set-up a free consultation to discuss your concerns and how PCCM can be of assistance at: 585-586-3560

 Tips on buying a new computer: